Last updated on April 3rd, 2026.

 • My Two Ingredients Pistachio Praline.
 Praline is a paste made of caramel processed with a nut, pistachio in our case.
 This is what gives the dessert the deep, rich and amazing pistachio flavor.
 Of course you can replace it with this Homemade Pistachio cream.
 It is ok to use store-bough cream, but please do not use pudding, it is not the same.

 • Egg yolks.
-This is a no-bake dessert, and since we are using raw egg yolks, we will “cook” them over a double-boiler.
-If you have any concerns, use egg yolks from pasteurized eggs.
+This is a no-bake dessert, and since we are using raw egg yolks, we will “cook” them over a double-boiler, which is why is it a critical step so please do not skip it.
+If you further concerns, use egg yolks from pasteurized eggs.

 • Sugar.
-Only half of the amount we would normally use, to balance the sweetness coming from the pistachio praline.
+Some of you might like it that in this recipe we use half of the amount I would normally use, to balance the sweetness coming from the pistachio praline.

 • Mascarpone cheese (cold).
 Do not replace it with cream cheese, we are making tiramisu not a cheesecake.